-For each investment, the Manager shall assess in advance and, where possible, quantify, the concrete, positive impact potential deriving from the investment.
+For each investment, the Manager shall assess in advance and, where possible, quantify, the concrete, positive impact4 potential deriving from the investment.
 The assessment should use a suitable results measurement framework that aims to answer these fundamental questions: (1) What is the intended impact?
 (2) Who experiences the intended impact?
 (3) How significant is the intended impact?
 The Manager shall also seek to assess the likelihood of achieving the investment's expected impact.
 In assessing the likelihood, the Manager shall identify the significant risk factors that could result in the impact varying from ex-ante expectations.
 In assessing the impact potential, the Manager shall seek evidence to assess the relative size of the challenge addressed within the targeted geographical context.
 The Manager shall also consider opportunities to increase the impact of the investment.
 Where possible and relevant for the Manager's strategic intent, the Manager may also consider indirect and systemic impacts.
-Indicators shall, to the extent possible, be aligned with industry standards and follow best practice.
+Indicators shall, to the extent possible, be aligned with industry standards6 and follow best practice.7

 The impact assessment work is guided by each fund's impact objective and specific impact pathway, according to which a specific set of key performance indicators has been identified.
 For our funds under advisory, these impact pathways consider both the direct impact on the investee (for example, by improving capacity to serve the micro, small, and medium enterprises [MSME] sector) as well as the indirect impacts on or through the investee's end-clients (such as biodiversity conservation through implementation of green business practices).
-These impacts are monitored throughout the investment.
+These impacts are monitored throughout the investment.8

-Assessing the positive impact potential of an investment starts in the pre-investment phase:
+Assessing the positive impact potential of a specific investment starts in the pre-investment phase:

-During pre-screening, the investee's alignment with the funds' requirements is assessed, including environmental and social management and

-- responsible finance practices as well as potential outreach to the target group.
-This already narrows down the investment universe. - During the due diligence phase, the impact potential and opportunities to further increase the impact (such as through technical assistance) are considered.
+During pre-screening, the investee's alignment with the funds' requirements is assessed, including environmental and social management and responsible finance practices as well as potential outreach to the target group.
+This already narrows down the investment universe.
+During the due diligence phase, the impact potential and opportunities to further increase the impact (such as through technical assistance) are considered.
 The scope of these assessments takes into account possible leverage of our contribution.

 Findings are summarized in the investment proposal using a set of guiding questions.
+With the gradual introduction of the Impact Scoring Tool into the investment process, a systematic and structured assessment will complement this review along the IMP's 5 Dimensions of Impact.
 Investment decisions are guided and approved by the investment committees or boards of the funds under advisory.
 The members of these committees represent a diverse institutional and thematic backgrounds, including representatives of development finance institutions.